vsojo/Python_Bioinformatics_Workshop/README.md

 3. Use the HTML file as reference to write the code in the .BEG.ipynb file.

 Once you're done, your Notebook should look like the .END.ipynb file.
-Alternatively, you could just use the .END.ipynb file, which has all the code in it.
+Alternatively, you could just use the .END.ipynb file, which has all the code in it, but you would miss out on learning by writing the code yourself.

 ---
 ## :warning: Warnings for Windows users :warning: